bhall2001/flyballmanager-docs/docs/gettingStarted/divisions.md

 ![Team Count](/img/divisions-team-count.png)

 In a real tournament you will create divisions as needed.
-For each of those divisions you enter in the number of teams you desire to have in the division.
+For each of those divisions you enter the number of teams you desire to have in the division.

-The total for a particular class (ie. "Regular") should match the total number of teams entered for that class on the Entries screen.
+The total for a particular class (i.e. "Regular") should match the total number of teams entered for that class on the Entries screen.
 If 14 teams were entered in the Regular class on the Entries screen, the total number of all "Team Count" fields for Regular divisions should be 14.

 ### Racing format

 Next we need to let Flyball Manager know the format this division will be racing under.
 We are allowed to have up to 2 different formats for a division.
 This allows for teams to race some number of round robins in one format (4 out of 4) and at some point change to a different format (3 out of 3) in order to keep the total heat races to a certain amount.

-Typically divisions will race under the same format for the entire tournament.
+Typically, divisions will race under the same format for the entire tournament.
 Flyball Manager provides the flexibility to allow changes to the format if desired.

-For our practice tournament, the Regular 1 division will run a round robin sequence 3 times using the 4 out of 4 format for racing.
-In the "Racing Format" section, for "Rounds" select 3 indicating we desire 3 round robin cycles.
+For our practice tournament, the Regular 1 division will run a round-robin sequence 3 times using the 4 out of 4 format for racing.
+In the "Racing Format" section, for "Rounds" select 3 indicating we desire 3 round-robin cycles.
 In the "Format" menu, select "4/4" indicating we wish the race format to be "4 out of 4".

 ![Racing Format](/img/divisions-racing-format.png)

-This format will be used throughout the entire schedule for this division so we can leave the 2nd race format option with empty values.
+This format will be used throughout the entire schedule for this division.
+We can leave the 2nd race format option with empty values.

 ### Judge

 Each division needs to have a judge assigned to it.
-For our practice tournament we setup a single judge in a previous section.
+For our practice tournament we set up a single judge in a previous section.
 Now we need to assign this judge to our Regular 1 division.

 In the Judge drop-down menu, select the judge listed.
 In my case this is Thomas Lamont.